aroberge/friendly-traceback-docs/docs/source/repl.rst

 is obtained from Python (as it won't be translated) and what additional information is provided by friendly.

 .. image:: images/friendly_interactive_indexerror_fr.png
    :scale: 60 %
    :alt: friendly IndexError interactive example in French

-In the image above, the part identified by (1) is essentially the normal Python traceback.
-Depending on how long it gets, it can get shortened by friendly as is explained later [:ref:`multiple_tracebacks`].

-Part (2) is a "hint" **occasionally** provided by friendly that can be useful in identifying the cause of the problem.
-You will see shortly how to get friendly to give additional information as to the possible cause of this error.